Skip to main content

 Rule 3769-6-47 | Leading horse and fouls.

 A leading horse when clear is entitled to any part of the track.
-If a leading horse, or any other horse in a race, swerves or is ridden to either side so as to interfere with or intimidate or impede any other horse or jockey, or to cause same, it is a foul.
+If a leading horse, or any other horse in a race, swerves or is ridden to either side so as to interfere with, intimidate or impede any other horse or jockey, or affect the outcome of a race, it is a foul.
 If a jockey strikes another horse or jockey, it is a foul.
 If in the opinion of the stewards, a foul has been committed, any offending horses may be disqualified by the stewards and the jockey fined and/or suspended.

 Supplemental Information